 As a large and diverse financial organization, the Group is subject to a broad range of general credit risks.
 Through its banking operations in Denmark and in certain other jurisdictions, the Group engages in traditional banking businesses, including lending to retail, corporate and institutional customers.
 These activities expose the Group to credit risk.
-The Group is also exposed to credit risk with respect to customers and third parties who owe the Group money, securities or other assets and who may not pay or perform their obligations.
+The Group is also exposed to credit risk with respect to customers and third parties who owe the Group money, securities or other assets and who may not pay or perform their obligations (i.e., counterparty credit risk).
 These customers and third parties include borrowers of loans made to them by the Group, issuers whose securities the Group holds, trading counterparties, counterparties under swap, credit and other derivative contracts, clearing agents, exchanges, clearing houses and other financial intermediaries.
 These parties may default on their obligations to the Group due to bankruptcy, lack of liquidity, downturns in the economy or declines in asset values, operational failures or other reasons.
 For information on the Group's credit exposure, see "Risk Management-Credit Risk-Credit Exposure."

 Within the financial services industry, the default of any one institution could lead to defaults by other institutions.
 Concerns about, or a default by, one institution could lead to significant liquidity problems, losses or defaults by other institutions because the commercial and financial soundness of many financial institutions may be closely related as a result of their credit, trading, clearing and other relationships.
 Even perceived lack of creditworthiness or questions about a counterparty's solvency may lead to market-wide liquidity problems and losses or defaults by the Group or by other institutions.
 This risk is sometimes referred to as "systemic risk" and may adversely affect financial intermediaries, such as clearing agencies, clearing houses, banks, securities firms and exchanges.
 The Group routinely executes a high volume of transactions with counterparties in the financial services industry and systemic risk could have a material adverse effect on the Group's ability to raise new funding and on its business, results of operations and financial position.
-Volatility in foreign exchange and fixed income markets could increase counterparty credit risk.
+Volatility in foreign exchange and fixed income markets could increase counterparty credit risk (i.e., the risk that the counterparty to a transaction would default before the final settlement of the transaction's cash flows.
+An economic loss would occur if the transactions or a portfolio of transactions with the counterparty has a positive economic value at the time of default.).
 Credit risk also includes the risk of losses due to a country's financial difficulties, the imposition of sanctions relating to or affecting a country, political decisions on nationalization and expropriation, or if the country's credit rating is downgraded, or there is an expectation of a potential downgrade.